mcneel/developer.rhino3d.com/_guide_topics/cpp/rdk-dithering-classes.md

 layout: toc-guide-page
 ---
 ### Introduction
-_Dithering_ is a process which reduces color artifacts caused by a display device being unable to display the full range of colors in an image.
+_Dithering_ is a process which attempts to improve the perceived quality of an image when a display device is unable to display the full range of colors.
 This was very important back in the days before graphics cards supported 24-bit color.
 A picture would be dithered to simulate 24-bit color on, for example, an 8-bit display.
 The image below shows an extreme example.
 Each pictures uses only two colors.
 On the left, no dithering was used and a lot of detail has been lost.
 On the right, _floyd-steinberg_ dithering was used and the amount of detail is much improved.
 Today, dithering is not usually required, but there are cases where it can make a subtle difference to the final quality of an image.

 ![Dithering]({{ site.baseurl }}/images/rdk-dithering.png)